joric/mitosis/mitosis-bluetooth/README.md

 * [mitosis-bt.hex] (firmware upgrade for the right half, turns Mitosis into a fully wireless split Bluetooth HID keyboard)

 You need to flash the right half only.
 Use [ST-LINK/V2] and [OpenOCD].
-Precompiled firmware is already merged with softdevice s130 so you don't need to flash softdevice first.

 ```
 openocd -f interface/stlink-v2.cfg -f target/nrf51.cfg ^
 -c init -c "reset halt" -c "flash write_image erase mitosis-bt.hex" -c reset -c exit
 ```

+Precompiled firmware is NOT merged with softdevice s130 2.0.0 because it violates Nordic license, so you need to flash softdevice first, the same way (just once).
 Current firmware version switches into a System Off mode after a few minutes of inactivity to save the battery, and wakes up on hardware interrupt (any key, usually you press something on a home row).